bharathsudharsan/ML-MCU/README.md

 1. [Iris Flowers](https://archive.ics.uci.edu/ml/datasets/iris "Google's Homepage"): We extract 50 positive and 100 negative samples of Iris Setosa.
 Then using *Opt-SGD*, we train a binary classifier to distinguish Iris Setosa from other flowers based on the input features.
 2. [Heart Disease](https://archive.ics.uci.edu/ml/datasets/heart+Disease): After training, based on the input features, the *Opt-SGD* trained classifier should be able to identify the presence of heart disease in the patient.
-3. [Breast Cancer](https://www.kaggle.com/uciml/breast-cancer-wisconsin-data): Here we train a binary classifier that can find the class names based on the input features.
+3. [Breast Cancer](https://www.kaggle.com/uciml/breast-cancer-wisconsin-data): Here we train a binary classifier that can find the class names (malignant or benign) based on the input features.
 4. [MNIST Handwritten Digits](http://yann.lecun.com/exdb/mnist/): Here, we extracted data fields for digit 6, with positive and negative samples.
 Then using *Opt-SGD*, we trained a binary classifier on MCUs, that distinguishes digit 6 from other digits, based on the input features.

 5. [MNIST Handwritten Digits](http://yann.lecun.com/exdb/mnist/) in a multi-class setting: Contains 10 classes (digits 0 to 9).
 The onboard *Opt-OVO* trained multi-class classifier should distinguish digits, based on the input features.